openhab/openhab-android/docs/USAGE.md

 ## Getting Started

 When first installed the app is in "Demo Mode".
-To connect it to your own openHAB server, first navigate to Settings and uncheck the "Demo Mode" option.
+To connect to your own openHAB server, first navigate into the Settings menu and uncheck the "Demo Mode" option.
-Normally, after unchecking the Demo Mode, the app will be able to use multicast DNS to autodetect to your openHAB server if it is on the same network.
+Normally, after unchecking the Demo Mode, the app will be able to use multicast DNS to auto-detect your openHAB server if it is on the same network.

 You also have the option to manually set the server URL in the settings.

-**Local server settings:** Please enter the base URL to your openHAB server as you would enter it in the browser to reach the openHAB dashboard.
+**Local server settings:**
+Please enter the base URL to your openHAB server as you would enter it in the browser to reach the openHAB dashboard.

-**Remote server settings:** If you want to use openHAB cloud, please enter URL, user and password of you cloud instance here.
+**Remote server settings:**
+If you want to use openHAB cloud, please enter URL, user and password of you cloud instance here.
 Please make sure to [secure this connection](http://docs.openhab.org/installation/security.html).

 The URL might look like one of the following examples: